/api/transactions/export

 • ✓ Accepts optional destination parameter (defaults to "Export")

-• ✓ Returns structured JSON response
+• ✓ Returns structured JSON response with wallet_path information

 • ✗ Does NOT read coins from Bank/Fracked folders